Advanced Search

 • Available Online: 2025-12-25

-• Objective Synthetic Aperture Radar (SAR) is an indispensable tool in remote sensing, yet the effective detection of ships in SAR imagery remains a significant challenge.
-Mainstream deep learning methods typically rely on Horizontal Bounding Boxes (HBBs) annotations, which are insufficient for estimating the precise orientation and scale of ships.
-While Oriented Bounding Boxes (OBBs) provide this data, obtaining accurate OBBs annotations for SAR is prohibitively expensive and often unreliable due to SAR-specific phenomena like speckle noise and geometric distortions.
-Weakly Supervised Object Detection (WSOD) presents a promising alternative, but existing techniques developed for optical images do not generalize well to the SAR domain.
-This study departs from the traditional WSOD paradigm to propose a novel, simulation-driven decoupled framework.
-The objective is to enable existing HBB detectors to predict precise OBBs without structural modification by training a specialized orientation module on a fully-supervised synthetic dataset that mimics core SAR target morphology.
-Methods The proposed method decouples the complex task of oriented object detection into two sequential sub-problems: coarse localization and fine-grained orientation estimation (Fig 1).
-First, an Axis-aligned Localization Module, consisting of a standard HBBs detection network (e.g., YOLOX), is trained on available HBB labels to identify candidate regions of interest.
-This stage leverages the high performance of existing detectors to achieve high-recall, coarse localization, outputting a set of image patches containing potential ship targets.
-Second, to learn orientation without OBBs labels, a large-scale Morphological Simulation Dataset of binary images is constructed.
-This synthetic dataset forms the core of the method.
-The process begins with generating simple binary rectangles with randomized aspect ratios and known ground-truth orientations.
-To simulate the appearance of binarized SAR ship targets, a series of morphological modulations are applied, including edge and regional erosion and dilation to create boundary ambiguity, and the addition of structured “strong scattering cross noise” to mimic SAR artifacts.
-This yields a large training set of binary images with precise orientation labels.
-Third, an Orientation Estimation Module, using a lightweight ResNet-18 network, is trained exclusively on this synthetic dataset.
-It learns to predict an object’s orientation and refine its aspect ratio based purely on shape and contour.
-During inference, candidate patches from the localization module are binarized and fed into this orientation module.
-The final Oriented Bounding Box is then generated by fusing the spatial coordinates from the initial HBBs with the predicted angle and refined dimensions.
-Results and Discussions The efficacy of the proposed method is extensively evaluated on two public SAR ship detection benchmarks: HRSID and SSDD.
-The model is trained using only HBBs annotations, while its performance is evaluated against ground-truth OBBs using the standard Average Precision (AP50) and Recall (R) metrics.
-The method demonstrates superior performance compared to existing weakly supervised techniques and is competitive with fully supervised ones (Table 1 and Table 2).
-On the challenging HRSID dataset, the proposed method achieves an AP50 of 84.3% and a recall of 91.9%.
-This result not only surpasses other weakly supervised methods like H2Rbox-v2 (56.2% AP50) and the method from Yue et al. (81.5% AP50), but also exceeds the performance of several fully supervised algorithms, including R-RetinaNet (72.7% AP50) and S2ANet (80.8% AP50).
-A similar performance advantage is observed on the SSDD dataset, where the method attains an AP50 of 89.4%, representing a significant improvement over the state-of-the-art weakly supervised result of 87.3%.
-Visual inspection of the detection results confirms these quantitative findings (Fig 1).
-The proposed method exhibits a markedly lower rate of missed detections, particularly for small and densely clustered ships, when compared to other weakly supervised approaches.
-This enhanced robustness is attributed to the high-recall nature of the first-stage localization network combined with the accurate orientation cues learned from the morphological dataset.
-To address key methodological questions, new experiments were conducted.
-First, the domain gap between the synthetic and real data was analyzed.
-A UMAP visualization of the network's high-dimensional features (Fig. 5) shows a high degree of overlap and a similar manifold structure between the two domains, confirming their morphological similarity.
-Second, a crucial ablation study on the morphological components (Fig 4) demonstrated that each simulation element progressively contributes to the final performance, justifying the high-fidelity simulation process.
-Conclusions This paper presents a novel and effective morphology-guided, decoupled framework for oriented ship detection in SAR images.
-By decoupling localization and orientation, the framework enables standard HBB detectors to perform high-precision oriented detection without retraining.
-The central innovation is the fully-supervised morphological simulation dataset, which allows a dedicated module to learn robust orientation features from structural contours, bypassing the challenges of real SAR data.
-Extensive experiments demonstrate that this approach significantly outperforms existing HBB-supervised methods and is competitive with fully supervised ones.
-The method's plug-and-play nature highlights its practical value.
+• Objective Synthetic Aperture Radar (SAR) is an indispensable remote sensing technology; however, accurate ship detection in SAR imagery remains challenging.
+Most deep learning-based detection approaches rely on Horizontal Bounding Box (HBB) annotations, which do not provide sufficient geometric information to estimate ship orientation and scale.
+Although Oriented Bounding Box (OBB) annotation contains such information, reliable OBB labeling for SAR imagery is costly and frequently inaccurate because of speckle noise and geometric distortions intrinsic to SAR imaging.
+Weakly supervised object detection provides a potential alternative, yet approaches designed for optical imagery exhibit limited generalization capability in the SAR domain.
+To address these limitations, a simulation-driven decoupled framework is proposed.
+The objective is to enable standard HBB-based detectors to produce accurate OBB predictions without structural modification by training a dedicated orientation estimation module using a fully supervised synthetic dataset that captures essential SAR ship morphology.
+Methods The proposed framework decomposes oriented ship detection into two sequential sub-tasks: coarse localization and fine-grained orientation estimation (Fig. 1).
+First, an axis-aligned localization module based on a standard HBB detector, such as YOLOX, is trained using available HBB annotations to identify candidate regions of interest.
+This stage exploits the high-recall capability of mature detection networks and outputs image patches that potentially contain ship targets.
+Second, to learn orientation information without real OBB annotations, a large-scale morphological simulation dataset composed of binary images is constructed.
+The dataset generation begins with simple binary rectangles of randomized aspect ratios and known ground-truth orientations.
+To approximate the appearance of binarized SAR ship targets, morphological operations, including edge-level and region-level erosion and dilation, are applied to introduce boundary ambiguity.
+Structured strong scattering cross noise is further injected to simulate SAR-specific artifacts.
+This process yields a synthetic dataset with precise orientation labels.
+Third, an orientation estimation module based on a lightweight ResNet-18 architecture is trained exclusively on the synthetic dataset.
+This module predicts object orientation and refines aspect ratio using only shape and contour information.
+During inference, candidate patches produced by the localization module are binarized and processed by the orientation estimation module.
+Final OBBs are generated by fusing the spatial coordinates derived from the initial HBBs with the predicted orientation and refined dimensions.
+Results and Discussions The proposed method is evaluated on two public SAR ship detection benchmarks, HRSID and SSDD.
+Training is conducted using only HBB annotations, whereas performance is assessed against ground-truth OBBs using Average Precision at 0.5 intersection over union (AP50) and Recall (R).
+The method demonstrates superior performance relative to existing weakly supervised approaches and remains competitive with fully supervised methods (Table 1 and Table 2).
+On the HRSID dataset, an AP50 of 84.3% and a recall of 91.9% are achieved.
+These results exceed those of weakly supervised methods such as H2Rbox-v2 (56.2% AP50) and the approach reported by Yue et al.[14] (81.5% AP50), and also outperform several fully supervised detectors, such as R-RetinaNet (72.7% AP50) and S2ANet (80.8% AP50).
+A similar advantage is observed on the SSDD dataset, where an AP50 of 89.4% is obtained, representing a significant improvement over the best reported weakly supervised result of 87.3%.
+Qualitative inspection of detection outputs supports these quantitative results (Fig. 3).
+The proposed method shows a lower missed-detection rate, particularly for small and densely clustered ships, relative to other weakly supervised approaches.
+This robustness is attributed to the high-recall property of the first-stage localization network combined with reliable orientation cues learned from the morphological dataset.
+To examine key methodological aspects, additional experiments are conducted.
+Analysis of the domain gap between synthetic and real data using UMAP-based visualization of high-dimensional features (Fig. 5) reveals substantial overlap and similar manifold structures across domains, indicating strong morphological consistency.
+An ablation study of the morphological components (Fig. 4) further shows that each simulation element contributes incrementally to performance improvement, supporting the design of the high-fidelity simulation process.
+Conclusions A morphology-guided decoupled framework for oriented ship detection in SAR imagery is presented.
+By separating localization and orientation estimation, standard HBB-based detectors are enabled to perform accurate oriented detection without retraining.
+The central contribution is a fully supervised morphological simulation dataset that allows a dedicated module to learn robust orientation features from structural contours, thereby mitigating the annotation challenges associated with real SAR data.
+Experimental results demonstrate that the proposed approach substantially outperforms existing HBB-supervised methods and remains competitive with fully supervised alternatives.
+The plug-and-play design highlights its practical applicability.

 • loading